MCJack123/vscode-craftos-pc/README.md

   * v2.3-v2.3.4: All events are sent to the first window, and all windows have the same ID.
 This is fixed in v2.4.

 ## Release Notes

+## 1.1.6

+* Added Run Script button to quickly run files in a new CraftOS-PC instance

 ## 1.1.5